gnugat/gnugat.github.io/_sculpin/source/_posts/2025-09-10-xl-1-dockerizing-2005-lamp-app.md

 I also used to play a web-browser game, similar to [OGame](https://fr.wikipedia.org/wiki/OGame), called BisouLand (SkySwoon).
 Turns out its creator also built it through SdZ tutorials!

-Fast forward 20 years later (today), after receiving a message on LinkedIn from a CTO asking me if I were "willing to work with **eXtreme Legacy** code on occasion?", I wondered to myself: what is eXtreme Legacy code?
+Fast forward 20 years later (today),
+I received a message on LinkedIn from a CTO asking me the following:

+> 💬 "Are you willing to work with **eXtreme Legacy** code on occasion?"

+I wondered to myself: what is eXtreme Legacy code?
 And I immediately remembered BisouLand.

-You see, back in 2011, its creator had made it Open Source on github and made me code collaborator.
+You see, back in 2011,
+its creator had made it Open Source on github and made me code collaborator...

-So I have access to a 2005 LAMP stack website, cobbled together by someone learning stuff on the go from the internet.
+So I _do_ have access to a 2005 LAMP stack website, cobbled together by someone learning stuff on the go from the internet.

 What would it take, in 2025, to get an eXtreme Legacy app up and running?